gen0cide/gscript/README.md

 ## What is GENESIS btw?

-GENESIS was created by @vyrus, @gen0cide, and @ahhh.db for dynamically bundling multiple payloads into one dropper for faster deployment of implants for the CCDC Red Team.
+GENESIS was created by @vyrus, @gen0cide, @emperorcow, and @ahhh for dynamically bundling multiple payloads into one dropper for faster deployment of implants for the CCDC Red Team.

 GENESIS Script is a virtual machine to allow intelligent deployment of those payloads.